Polska Press

-Polska Press Group is one of the largest press publishers in Poland and a leading print media company in the country’s regional and local media market.
-The group operates 20 daily newspapers in the country’s 15 largest regions, 100 local weeklies, and nine magazines.
+Polska Press Group is one of Poland’s largest press publishers, commanding a leading position in regional and local print media.
+The group continues to operate 20 daily newspapers across the country’s fifteen largest regions, roughly 100 local weekly titles, and nine magazines, including Nasza Historia, Moto Salon, Moto Salon Classic, Strefa Biznesu, Strefa Agro, Tele Magazyn, Super Tele, TV Pilot, and Tele Program.

 Media assets